 Girls in Tanzania are greatly underrepresented in secondary school classrooms.
-By contributing to this project, you will ensure that we can support 30 young women as they pursue their secondary education - which is not free in Tanzania.
+By contributing to this project, you will ensure that we can support 35 young women as they pursue their secondary education.
 Educating girls has numerous positive impacts on family planning, family health, literacy rates and overall vitality of communities.
-These scholarships will ensure that 30 more girls enter marriage, motherhood and business with a strong educational foundation.
+These scholarships will ensure that cohorts of 35 girls enter marriage, motherhood and business with a strong educational foundation.

-As the girls receive education, move into their adult lives making smarter choices about their health and well-being, and spread the word about the opportunities education has afforded them, their communities will continue to thrive and experience renewed vitality.
-In addition, these educated girls will become educated women who may one day serve as leaders and mentors in their communities and local government.
-The region we serve encompasses thousands of individuals living close to Kigoma, TZ.
+With education, these girls move into their adult lives making smarter choices about their health and well-being.
+They spread the word about the opportunities education provides, and thus contribute to the renewed vitality of their communities.
+As these educated girls become educated women, they are empowered to serve as leaders and mentors in their communities and local government.
+The region we serve encompasses thousands of individuals living close to Kigoma,